lurr98/spanish_variation/variation_phenomena.md

 - use of reduplicated *no* in postposed position
     - *nosotros no vamos no*
 - in some regions, *su merced* is still used as a form of address (like Colombia!)

+## Characteristics of Ecuadorian Spanish

+Ecuadorian Spanish exhibits a considerable amount of language contact phenomena with indigenous languages as well as a strong Afro-Hispanic component.
+Quechua is widely spread in Ecuador and therefore has a considerable linguistic influence, there is even a fairly stable Spanish-Quechua interlanguage (the so-called *media lengua*).

+### Morphological characteristics

+- *vos* is widely used in Ecuador, in the coastal area it is usually accompanied with the non-diphtongized verb forms *-á(s)*, *-é(s)*, *-í(s)*.
+Sometimes, *vos* is combined with the verb forms corresponding to *tú*.
+Sone speakers also use *tú*, mostly educated urban speakers in the highlands.
+- in vernacular speech, the diminutive suffix *-ito* is sometimes combined with demonstratives, numerals, interrogatives, gerunds, *no más* and more
+    - *¿Quieres estito?*
+    - *cincuentita*
+    - *¿Cuántito es?*
+    - *aquí no masito*
+    - *corriendito*

+### Syntactic characteristics

+- often times, the present subjunctive form is used in clauses subordinated to verbs in the past or conditional
+    - *quería que lo hagamos en seguida*
+- often, *le* is used as the direct object clitic for masculine singular NPs, this may even be extended to feminine objects
+- permission of "clitic doubling", even for personal nouns (onfined to the Southern Cone & Andean region) and inanimate objects (confined to the Andean region).
+Doubling clitics is not used when the direct object is left-located though
+    - *le conozco a Juan*
+    - *le veo el carro*
+- in vernacular speech, constructions of indirect and direct object clitics are often avoided
+    - *dame\[lo\]*
+- Ecuadorian Spanish permits null direct objects
+    - *al chofer le di \[0\]*
+- *estar* is often postposed, especially by Quechua-bilinguals
+    - *escuchándote estoy*
+- throughout highland Ecuador, *dar* + gerund is often used as an imperative (possibly a calque from Quechua)
+    - *dame cerrando la puerta*
+- Spanish recessive bilinguals may employ a gerund instead of a conjugated verb
+    - *aquí viniendo a saludar*
+- use of "intensive *ser*" is common in highland Ecuador (also found in Colombia, Panama & Venezuela)
+- sometimes, preposed subjects of infinitives are found
+    - *para usted sacar cualquier cosa del Carchi*
+- use of *no más* as a syntactic particle
+    - *aquí no más vivo*

+## Characteristics of Salvadorian Spanish

+Salvadorian Spanish is rather similar to the dialects of Guatemala and Honduras.
+El Salvador is very racially and culturally homogeneous.
+There is evidence that Salvadorian Spanish has been influenced by the Native language *Pipil* (which is a derivative of *Nahuatl*).

+### Morphological characteristics

+- in El Salvador, both *vos* (*-ás*, *-és*, *-ís*) and *tú* are used, with regard to familiarity (from maximum to minimum) the order is: *vos* -> *tú* -> *usted*

+### Syntactic characteristics

+- Salvadorian Spanish exhibits the following construction: `indefinite article + possessive article + noun` (also found in Guatemala, calque from Maya?)
+    - *una mi amiga*
+- pleonastic use of *vos* and *usted* to punctuate a conversation (how about *tú*)!
+    - *¿Vamos a trer las bestias, vos?*
+- combinations with *hasta* are used to mark the beginning of an event
+    - *¿Hasta cuándo viene el jefe?*

+## Characteristics of Guatemalan Spanish

+A large part of the population in Guatemala does not speak Spanish, the indigenous languages are mainly Mayan languages.
+They have, however, only influenced Guatemalan Spanish minimaly.
+Even though the presence of African slaves was never strong, some linguistic traits have survived.

+### Morphological characteristics

+- *vos* and the accompanying verb forms *-ás*, *-és*, *-ís* are used in Guatemala, *tú* carries a higher social value

+### Syntactic characteristics

+- Guatemalan Spanish exhibits the following construction: `indefinite article + possessive article + noun` (also found in El Salvador)
+    - *una mi amiga*